 - Jul 30 – Aug 3 : High School Program : 9am to 3pm

-Deposit of $300 is required at time of registration.
+A deposit is required at time of registration.
 Balance is due prior to the start of the program.

 On one of the days, most likely Wednesday, students will be participating in an IEA-type setting at Frazier Farm.
 Transportation for the student and the horse is included in the registration fee.
 A bagged lunch or money to purchase lunch at the show is required.

 Openings are on a first-come, first serve basis with only 8 spots available.
-A deposit of $300 is required to be paid to reserve your spot.
+A deposit is required to be paid to reserve your spot.
 Deposits are non-refundable unless written verification by a medical physician due to an injury or illness is provided.

 Any student not conforming to TerryAllen Farms LLC’s Rules and Regulations, including the possession or use of alcoholic beverages, illegal drugs or weapons, will be dismissed from the Program immediately with no refund of the Registration fee.
 A student who exhibits emotional, psychological, or behavioral conditions, which are disruptive to the Program or harmful to herself/himself will be dismissed with no refund of the Registration fee.